Philips CPAP Cancer Risk: How Recalled Philips CPAP Machines May Cause Cancer

-UPDATE 9/8/2022: Information has been added about a new Philips recall in 2022, which involves a potential risk of cancer from BiPAP machines.
+UPDATE 9/8/2022: Information has been added about a new Philips recall in 2022, which involves a potential risk of BiPAP machines causing cancer.

-UPDATE 8/16/2022: FDA has released an update on reported problems with Philips CPAP machines and cancer cases among former users.
+UPDATE 8/16/2022: FDA has released an update on reported cases with Philips CPAP machines causing cancer among former users.
 As of July 31, 2022, more than 69,000 medical device reports have been submitted involving problems from the foam breaking down inside the CPAP machine, including cancers, pneumonia, asthma and a range of other respiratory problems.
 The FDA also indicates there have been 168 deaths.

 Philips CPAP Cancer Risk Information on this Page